stan-davies/graphics-experiment/README.md

   within pushing the rendered stuff so possibly bad data or something?
 - Note it actually isn't a segfault a lot of the time, but rather something to do with freeing corrupted data, so some problem with lord knows what.
+- The crash only ever seems to happen on startup, never during running.
+  Although actually it does occasionally happen upon hitting x.
+Weird stuff.
+- Miraculously, that patch to extension calculation seems to have stopped it.
+  Absolutely no idea why that would be the case.